Manishearth/manishearth.github.io/source/_posts/2022-08-03-zero-copy-3-so-zero-its-dot-dot-dot-negative.markdown

 > —Hans Gruber, after designing three increasingly unhinged zero-copy crates

-@@@ Potentially swap the order of part 1 and part 2.

 [Part 1] of this series attempted to answer the question "how can we make zero-copy deserialization _pleasant_", while [part 2] answered "how do we make zero-copy deserialization _more useful_?".

 This part goes one step further and asks "what if we could avoid deserialization altogether?".